Arrow - Elements Webflow Library - BRIX Templates

 With the above note in mind, when calculating how much to fund each bucket with, we will fund bucket 1 with the length in years of cash.

-Buckets 2 and 3 will be funded according to ones asset allocation (portfolio allocation) using the funds remaining AFTER bucket 1's cash requirement has been met.
+Buckets 2 and 3 will be funded according to one's asset allocation (portfolio allocation) using the funds remaining AFTER bucket 1's cash requirement has been met.

 Assuming one were to need $50,000 per year to support their standard of living, without factoring in inflation, one would fund the buckets in the following amounts: